Skandalabrandur/p3botnet/README.md

 ### Client commands overview

+**Screenshots between client and server for WIRESHARK monitoring can be found in the folder *screenshots/wireshark_client_commands* **

 `LISTSERVERS`: lists servers who are connected to the server the client is talking to

 `GETMSG,<GROUP_ID>`: if a message is in the `message_buffer` with a receiver for this group id, it gets sent to the client